ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 #### Advisory note: Applications configured to use multiple processes

 If you're using a pre-forking web server (like unicorn or puma for Ruby, or gunicorn for Python) and have it configured to use multiple processes, then you need to use a Prometheus client library which supports exporting metrics from multiple processes.
 Not all the official clients do that.
-If you don't use a library which supports this, then requests to `/metrics` could be served by any of the processes, which would mean Prometheus sees inconsistent data on each scrape
+If you don't use a library which supports this, then requests to `/metrics` could be served by any of the processes, which would mean Prometheus sees inconsistent data on each scrape.
-Prometheus collects metrics from monitored targets by scraping metrics HTTP endpoints on these targets.
-There are two ways to create a metrics endpoint.
-The first is when the metrics endpoint is embedded within the application referred to as `instrumentation`.
-The second is when the metrics endpoint is part of a deployed process that bridges the gap between Prometheus and systems that do not export metrics in the prometheus format, this is called an `exporter`.